orta/relay-redwood-app-example/README.md

 ## Long Term Maintenance

 Now that this repo is mostly complete and there is a full CRUD implementation of a User model in it.
-I have a sense of how much work would be necessary to do up-keep, and I think I'm willing to commit the time to converting my real app to use Relay and to live a little bit outside the Redwood Omakase.w
+I have a sense of how much work would be necessary to do up-keep, and I think I'm willing to commit the time to converting my real app to use Relay and to live a little bit outside the Redwood Omakase.

 ## TODO